Berek Joselewicz: Polish Legions

 After the defeat of the Kościuszko Uprising, Joselewicz left for Galicia and then for Italy.
 There he joined the Polish Legions under Henryk Dąbrowski.
-As a commander of a sabre company in Polish cavalry units, he fought in various battles of the Napoleonic Wars period.
+As a commander of a sabre company in Polish cavalry units, he fought in various battles during the Napoleonic Wars period.
 Among them were the battles of Trebbia, Novi, Hohenlinden, Austerlitz and Friedland.

 Army of the Grand Duchy of Warsaw

 He remained in the army as a squadron leader in the 5th Mounted Rifles Regiment following the creation of the Duchy of Warsaw in 1807.
 From 1807 he fought in various battles in Poland.

 Austro-Polish War

 He was killed in the Battle of Kock in 1809 during an encounter with a unit of Austrian hussars, and today his grave has become a popular tourist attraction.

 Legacy

 The historical Polish proverb "Perish like Berek at Kock" ("Zginął jak Berek pod Kockiem.") describes someone disappearing without a trace.
 Another historical folk song describes Berek: "This was Berek, famous Jew, Man of duty, righteous Pole.
 Not with wine, not with swindle but with blood he paid for glory!"
 Original text: "Był to Berek, sławny Żyd, Człek sumienny – Polak prawy.
 Nie kwaterką – ni szacherką, Lecz się krwią dorobił sławy!".

 He was honored by a postage stamp as "A Jewish Fighter for Polish Freedom", issued jointly by Polish and Israeli postal services.